-Astigmatism occurs when the eye's shape is irregular, like a rugby ball and can be corrected by laser eye surgery.
+Astigmatism occurs when the eye's shape is irregular, like a rugby ball and can be corrected by LASIK and LASEK.

 This condition allows only partial focus on an image, while blurring occurs at all distances.
 For instance, astigmatism can cause some wheel spokes to appear clearer than others.
 Astigmatism is shown on your prescription in the box marked CYL and is measured by the strength of a cylindrical lens required for your clearest vision.